ipicca/ipicca/README.md

  🌱 I’m currently learning JavaScript

- :books: I want to learn ReactJS and Google Cloud ☁️
+ :books: I want to learn ReactJS and React Native ⚛️

  💬 Ask me about Cryptos, Games, and any Tech-related stuff.